My finances

 The Access to Learning Fund (ALF) can provide support to you if you are struggling to meet your everyday living costs.
 An award from the fund does not have to be repaid.
 ALF cannot be used to meet the costs of tuition fees.

-Support for vulnerable students
+Support for students with specific circumstances

-This includes support packages for the following vulnerable student groups:
+This includes support packages for the following:

 Scholarships